ImagineCemeteries/ImagineCemeteries/240326_Manual/_c1_cliffnotes_240917.md

 Congratulations!
 If you are still here you are a deity.

 # Cliff Notes
-- haven't emphasized returning to the Drave/cemetery weekly for maintenance If all you did was read this chapter, this is what you need to know.
+If all you did was read this chapter, this is what you need to know.
 This the message that my spirit team wants to give to your spirit team.

     1. Lock In - Some of you like to hover at the top of the skull, like your human is wearing you like a hat.
 Not good.
 Where you want to be is much lower, over the spinal column and right in-between the ear lobes.
 We call this "locking in", this should make you and your human far more comfortable.

     2. If you can travel globally, go swim in the Drava river in Austria.
 For an hour.
 Its in Europe, it goes through four countries.
 Look it up and visit it as soon as you can.
+Return weekly to prevent getting captured again.

     3. If you can not travel globally, go to the nearest cemetery, pick a tree and get IN the tree.
 For an hour.
 Return to the cemetery weekly for about 20 minutes.